charandas/dirscan/README.md

   }
   ```
 4. Lastly, it logs out an array of arrays to the console for all hashes, that
 captured more than 1 file.
+It does so by transforming the aforementioned `Map` to
+an array.

 Requisites
 -----------